About the Interview

-The Multiple Mini Interview (MMI) is a series of 8-10 interview stations or encounters that last approximately 10 minutes and are actually centered around a "scenario".
+The Multiple Mini Interview (MMI) is a series of 8-10 interview stations or encounters that last approximately 10 minutes and are actually centered on a "scenario".
 These scenarios are designed to address the following areas: empathy, initiative and resilience, communication and problem-solving skills, team work, insight and integrity, compassion.
-The MMI will not test "specific knowledge" in the field of medicine but will hopefully evaluate your thought process and ability to think on your feet.
-There is no "right" or "wrong" answer to the scenarios but you should consider the question from a variety of perspectives.
+The MMI will not test "specific knowledge" in the field of medicine.
+It will instead evaluate your thought process and ability to think on your feet.
+There is no "right" or "wrong" answer to the scenarios.
+All but you questions should be considered from a variety of perspectives.

 How does the Multiple Mini Interview differ from a traditional one-on-one interview?